apooravm/NN-from-scratch/README.md

 # NN-from-scratch
-My attempt at the implementation of a neural network from scratch
+My attempt at the implementation of a neural network using numpy.